jdittrich/userNeedResearchBook/text/dataAnalysis.md

 In the analysis we organize the data hierarchically.
-The basis for our analysis are the utterances or observations, usually represented by a line in your transcript, like »I find it boring to move around all the textboxes again!«.
+The basis for our analysis are the utterances or observations, usually represented by a line in your transcript, like:

+>»I find it boring to move around all the text boxes again!«.

 These pieces of data will be grouped if they may share a similar theme.
 These groups get a headline, stating the theme of by  the underlying pieces of data.
 This is useful when designing, since you can refer to the title instead of considering all  the underlying data each time.